Alicia Gaspar de Alba: Notable works

-Gaspar de Albas's historical novel Sor Juana's Second Dream (1999) won the Latino Literary Hall of Fame Award for Best Historical Novel in 2000.
-In 2001, it was translated into Spanish and published as El Segundo Sueño by Grijalbo Mondadori.
-The novel has also been adapted to a stage play, The Nun and the Countess by Odalys Nanin.
-Juana, an opera based on the novel, was performed by Opera UCLA in November 2019, the music composed by Carla Lucero and the libretto co-written by Lucero and Gaspar de Alba.
+Gaspar de Alba's historical novel Sor Juana's Second Dream (1999) won the Latino Literary Hall of Fame Award for Best Historical Novel in 2000.
+In 2000, the book was translated into Spanish and published as El Segundo Sueño by Grijalbo Mondadori, and in 2001 Krug and Schadenberg published the German translation, Sor Juana's Zweiter Traum.
+In 2003, the novel was adapted to a stage play, The Nun and the Countess by Odalys Nanin.
+Juana, an opera based on the novel, had its world premiere by Opera UCLA in November 2019, the music composed by Carla Lucero and the libretto co-written by Lucero and Gaspar de Alba.
+In its review of Juana, the Los Angeles Times entertainment and arts reviewer described the opera as "a loving portrait of Juana and her inner struggles with sexuality and liberation."
+Gaspar de Alba's second historical novel, Calligraphy of the Witch, a Chicana gothic retelling of the New England witchcraft trials, was published by St. Martin's Press in 2007, and was reissued in paperback in 2012 by Arte Público Press.
+She has also published two hybrid collections, La Llorona on the Longfellow Bridge: Poetry y Otras Movidas (2003) and Crimes of the Tongue: Essays and Stories (2023), two academic books, a mystery novel, two collections of short fiction, and three anthologies.